 We independently research, test, review, and recommend the best products—learn more about our process.
 If you buy something through our links, we may earn a commission.

 Baking bread takes time and effort unless you have a bread machine to mix, rise, and bake that bread for you.
 Bread machines have been around for decades but are making a comeback, thanks to renewed interest in home-baked bread.
 The latest generation of bread machines can handle a baker's dozen of loaves, from sweet doughs and quick bread to pizza.
 They've got customizable settings and delayed starts that let you bake on your schedule, and sometimes, even leave the cleanup to your dishwasher.

 While bread machines are convenient, there is a learning curve associated with any new kitchen appliance.
 Start with the recipes suggested by the manufacturer, as these are formulated to work with your specific bread machine, then branch out once you have the hang of your machine.
 Here are the best bread machines for every kind of baker.

-Best Overall: Zojirushi BB-PDC20 Home Bakery Virtuoso Plus Bread Maker
+Best Overall: Zojirushi Home Bakery Virtuoso Plus Breadmaker

 Zojirushi's bread machine, which measures 10.5 x 18 x 12.9 inches and has a 2-pound loaf capacity, can produce a 9 x 5-inch loaf in under three hours.
-It also has a 13-hour delay timer, a sourdough starter setting, and it makes it very easy to add any nuts or seeds in your load.
+It has a 13-hour delay timer, a sourdough starter setting, and it makes it very easy to add any nuts or seeds in your load.